VictorioBerra/core3-containerized-integration/README.md

-# Containerized integration testing for Boxed API.
+# Containerized integration testing for Boxed API

 This example shows the integration tests for boxed-templates running against a SQL Server container instead of a mock repository.